floydwch/the-most-influential-developers-on-github/README.md

 *In Progress*

 There are many developers on Github, following influential developers is highly beneficial because they usually spread promising repositories.
-This survey employed the well-known PageRank algorithm, the data of watching events from the [GitHub Archive](http://www.githubarchive.org/) and users' following relationships from Github API to mine the most influential developers on Github.
+This survey employed the well-known PageRank algorithm, the data of watching events from the [GitHub Archive](http://www.githubarchive.org/) and users' following relationships from the Github API to mine the most influential developers on Github.

 ## Disclaimer
 The result is based on limited data(2014/5/23 ~ 2014/8/23) and not on behalf of Github.
 The rank might be changed in case the collected data increased.